 What is a Home School Link Worker or an ELSA and how do they support children in school?

-Mrs Turner is our Home School Link worker and Mrs Serreau-Nardi is our school ELSA (currently still training) Both of them do a lot of work supporting children across the school in a number of different ways.
+Mrs Turner is our Home School Link worker and Mrs Serreau-Nardi is our school ELSA.
+Both of them do a lot of work supporting children and families across the school in a number of different ways.
 This page of the website lets parents know a little more information about the job that she does in school.

 What is an ELSA?